MrAvantiC/NeoVim-Config/README.md

 ## Requirement
 * installed version of NVIM
 * AG (SilverSearcher)
-* JS-Beautify for autoformatting
-* Tern for JavaScript-autosuggestions

 ## Installation
 1. Install NVIM with at least version 0.2.0 on current machine